Silver Bulletin #5

 The savings account data above doesn’t paint the full picture of the state of the American consumer.

-I’d speculate that if you segmented it by individual net worth, you’ll see that most of the saving increases were captured by the top 50% of earners – ie. white collar workers who were able to work from home.
+I’d speculate that if you segmented it by individual net worth, you’d see that most of the savings increases were captured by the top 50% of earners, i.e., white-collar workers who were able to work from home.

-As for the bottom 50%, mainly the blue collar earners, their savings are likely at all time lows, propped up only by stimulus checks.
+As for the bottom 50%, mainly blue-collar earners, their savings are likely at all-time lows, propped up only by stimulus checks.

-As we’ve seen in most modern economic crises, it’s the poor who suffer the most during economic crises, further exacerbating wealth inequality.
+As we’ve seen in most modern economic crises, it’s the poor who suffer the most, further exacerbating wealth inequality.

 I have no first-hand knowledge of the great depression of the 1930s.
 My family had one of the great fortunes of the world and it was worth more than ever then.
 We had bigger houses, more servants, we traveled more.
 About the only thing that I saw directly was when my father hired some extra gardeners just to give them a job so they could eat.
 I really did not learn about the great depression until I read about it at Harvard.